 The Debt Affordability Advisory Committee (the "Committee" or "DAAC") is required to annually advise the Governor and the General Assembly of the estimated debt capacity of the General, Highway and Highway Trust Funds for the upcoming ten fiscal years.
 The legislation also directs the Committee to recommend other debt management policies it considers desirable and consistent with the sound management of the State's debt.
-The Committee hereby presents its study for 2019 that was adopted by a 6 to 3 margin.
+The Committee hereby presents its study for 2020.